MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

    ![API permissions for your app](images/AzureAppRegistration11.png)

-5. Select **Grant admin consent for <tenant name>** to consent to the permissions given to your app.
+5. Select **Grant admin consent for "tenant name"** to consent to the permissions given to your app.

 ## Get Office 365 tenant admin consent